wangleon/gamse/docs/manual.foces.rst

 [#Pfeiffer1998]_) was originally mounted to the Cassegrain focus of the 2.2m telescope in Calar Alto Observatory, Spain.
-After 15 years of operation, the spectrograph was brought back to `University Obserevatory Munich (USM) <http://www.usm.uni-muenchen.de/>`_ for a major upgrade (Grupp et al. 2009 [#Grupp2009]_, 2010 [#Grupp2010]_) to meet the requirements for precise spectroscopy, such as searching for extra-solar planets with the Doppler method.
+After 15 years of operation, the spectrograph was brought back to `University Observatory Munich (USM) <http://www.usm.uni-muenchen.de/>`_ for a major upgrade (Grupp et al. 2009 [#Grupp2009]_, 2010 [#Grupp2010]_) to meet the requirements for precision spectroscopy, such as searching for extra-solar planets with the Doppler method.
 In the summer of 2017, FOCES was successfully mounted on the 2m Fraunhofer Telescope (Hopp et al. 2014 [#Hopp2014]_) at the `Wendelstein Observatory